-Swedish Parliament has decided that Sweden shall have official statistics for general information, investigative activities and research.
-According to a decision by Parliament, the government determines the subject areas and statistical areas for which official statistics are to be produced, and which agencies are to be given responsibility for the statistics.
+The Swedish Parliament has decided that Sweden shall have official statistics available for general information, investigative activities and research.
+According to a decision by the Parliament, the Government determines the subject areas and statistical areas for which official statistics are to be produced, and which agencies are to be given responsibility for the statistics.

-The statistical agencies decide on the content and scope of statistics within the statistics area(s) for which they are responsible unless otherwise specified by the government.
-The statistical agencies also decide, in consultation with important users of the statistics and taking into account the demands made by the EU, which objects and variables are to be studied, which statistical measurements and study domains are to be used, the periodicity of the surveys etc. The statistics shall be included in the agencies' appropriation framework.
+The statistical agencies decide on the content and scope of statistics within the statistical area(s) for which they are responsible unless otherwise specified by the government.
+The statistical agencies also decide, in consultation with important users of the statistics and taking into account the demands made by the EU, which objects and variables are to be studied, which statistical variables and reporting sets are to be used, the periodicity of the surveys etc. The statistics shall be included in the agencies' appropriations framework.

 The statistical agencies are recommended to report proposals on changes concerning subject areas, statistical areas and responsible agencies to the Council for Official Statistics.
-This report on changes shall be sent to all the statistical agencies, which are then given the opportunity to submit statements before the Council meeting.
+This report on changes shall be sent to all the statistical agencies, which then have the opportunity to submit statements before the Council meeting.
 The agency which has proposed a change can enclose its statements in its letter to the government.
-The Council also recommends that agencies report on plans for new statistical products, changes in existing products, and plans to discontinue products in the official statistics to the Council.
+The Council also recommends that agencies report on plans for new statistical products, changes in existing products, and plans to discontinue official statistics products to the Council.
 The statistical agencies thus have the possibility to point out risks for duplication and the need to coordinate objects, variables etc.

-It is important to separate the Official Statistics of Sweden from the system for Official Statistics of Sweden.
+It is important to separate the official statistics of Sweden from the system for official statistics of Sweden.
 The official statistics of Sweden comprise statistical products and statistics that the statistical agencies have decided are to be official statistics.

-The system for the official statistics includes the statistics, metadata, the production systems, final observation registers, publications, separate tables and databases.
+The system for the official statistics includes the statistics, metadata, production systems, final observation registers, publications, separate tables and databases.
 Databases can be interactive or include fixed tables that the user cannot change.
 The system also includes laws, ordinances, regulations, general recommendations, guidelines, tools (that are developed for the system such as methods, classifications, etc.), the statistical agencies, the Council for Official Statistics, and Statistics Sweden as the coordinating agency.